-2.2 Platform Setup Services.
-In accordance with any Order Form, Roller will provide the Platform Setup Services to Customer in connection with each Operating Park.
-It is the expectation of the parties that such Platform Setup Services will be completed within up to eight (8) person-hours of labor.
-In the unlikely event that Customer requests, facilities or other circumstances cause the number of hours required to perform the Platform Setup Services to exceed eight (8) hours, Customer will pay (on a pro rata basis) Roller’s then current standard hourly rate for any hours in excess of eight (8) hours.
+2.2 Onboarding Services.
+In accordance with any Order Form, Roller will provide the Onboarding Services to Customer in connection with each Operating Park.
+It is the expectation of the parties that such Onboarding Services will be completed within up to eight (8) person-hours of labor.
+In the unlikely event that Customer requests, facilities or other circumstances cause the number of hours required to perform the Onboarding Services to exceed eight (8) hours, Customer will pay (on a pro rata basis) Roller’s then current standard hourly rate for any hours in excess of eight (8) hours.

 2.3 Provision of Services.
 Subject to the terms and conditions of this Agreement, Roller will provide the Services to Customer in a workmanlike and professional manner in accordance with industry standards.
 Roller will use commercially reasonable efforts to ensure that the Roller Services are free of Malicious Code.

 2.4 Continuous Development.
 Roller may continually develop, deliver and provide to Customer ongoing innovation to the Services, including the Roller Services, in the form of new functionality, including new features and efficiencies.
 Accordingly, Roller reserves the right to modify the Services, or any Roller Service, from time to time.
 Some modifications will be provided to Customer at no additional charge.
 In the event Roller adds functionality, Roller may condition the implementation of such functionality on Customer’s payment of additional fees provided Customer generally charges other customers additional fees in connection with such new functionality.